John Acraman: Other interests

-John Acraman was a great sportsman—while a student at Clifton, he played senior cricket for Mortimer House School, which was kept by Dr. John E. Bromby, later Canon Bromby, headmaster of Melbourne Grammar School.
+John Acraman was a sportsman - while a student at Clifton, he played senior cricket for Mortimer House School, which was kept by Dr. John E. Bromby, later Canon Bromby, headmaster of Melbourne Grammar School.

 He had a significant role in the introduction of Australian football into South Australia: he, William Fullarton and Robert Cussen, met with Henry Harrison and Tom Wills, imported the first five (round) balls, and when the original Adelaide Football Club was founded, erected the goalposts and captained one of its two sides (J. B. Spence led the other).
 He served as the club's president, then as the number of clubs grew, transferred to the North Adelaide side and served as a Vice-President.

 He was a Vice-President of the South Australian Cricketing Association, the South Australian Rowing Association, and the South Australian Lacrosse Association.
 He was a regular attendant at cricket and football matches on the Adelaide Oval, and followed the play closely.

 He was on the Board of Governors of St. Peter's College from 1873 to 1894.

 He inherited his father's taste for art, and was entrusted with the purchase in Europe of valuable works.

 He was one of the oldest members of the Adelaide Club.